University of North Carolina at Greensboro: School of Education

-The School of Education has several graduate programs, one notable one being a Doctorate in Philosophy (PhD) in Educational Studies with a Concentration in Cultural Studies from the Educational Leadership and Cultural Foundations Department.
+The School of Education has several graduate programs, notably a Doctorate in Philosophy (PhD) in Educational Studies with a Concentration in Cultural Studies from the Educational Leadership and Cultural Foundations Department.

-The history of the School of Education of UNCG has its roots in the founding of the university itself.
+The history of UNCG's School of Education has its roots in the founding of the university itself.
 Originally designated in 1891 as the North Carolina State Normal and Industrial School, UNCG was established as a school to train women educators, based on the assumption that if women received training they would, in turn, educate their children and ultimately improve the level of education and literacy in the state.

-Founding of "the Normal" was a long time in coming.
-Although providing state-supported higher education for women in North Carolina had been an occasional topic of discussion among educators, the idea did not appear to be taken seriously until after the Civil War.
-When the idea was first formally proposed to the state's legislators, all of whom were men, it was overwhelmingly resisted.
-It was not until Charles Duncan McIver reminded the General Assembly that the state's Constitution asserted "instruction of youth would be provided at low prices and would be encouraged at one or more universities."
-McIver argued that women were part of its youth and were, therefore, rightfully entitled to an education.

-In addition to the constitutional basis for establishing an institution for women, several other factors came into play.
-First, there was an extensive need for qualified public school teachers, a career path assumed to be especially attractive to women.
-Also, there was overwhelming evidence that the public school system in North Carolina was among the worst in the nation.
-For example, the average national expenditure per student enrolled in the public schools was $17.62, but North Carolina spent only $3.36 per student.
-Similarly, the average national length of the school year was 135 days, but it was only 60 days in North Carolina.

-Indeed, for almost a decade after the Normal was founded, the curriculum involved diplomas awarded for work that was distinctly below college level.
-At the time few public high schools turned out female graduates who were prepared to handle college-level work.
-The curriculum was gradually modified over time and the Normal School became a full-fledged College in 1897.
+For almost a decade after the Normal was founded, the curriculum involved diplomas awarded for work that was distinctly below college level.
+At the time, few public high schools turned out female graduates who were prepared to handle college-level work.
+The Normal School became a full-fledged College in 1897.
 Baccalaureate degrees followed in 1903 and graduates were awarded a "diploma and life license" to teach in North Carolina.